North Middleton Township in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 12.688′ N, 77° 10.845′ W. Marker is in Carlisle, Pennsylvania, in Cumberland County.
+40° 12.688′ N, 77° 10.845′ W. Marker is in North Middleton Township, Pennsylvania, in Cumberland County.
 Marker is on Hanover Street (U.S. 11), on the right when traveling south.
 Marker is across the street from the Church of God Home.
 Touch for map.
 Marker is at or near this postal address: 810 N Hanover Street, Carlisle PA 17013, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Carlisle Barracks (about 700 feet away, measured in a direct line); Site of Revolutionary War Forge Thorpe Hall (approx. 0.2 miles away); Upton Hall (approx. ¼ mile away); Army Medical Department Memorial (approx. ¼ mile away); Coren Apartments (approx. ¼ mile away); Wheelock Bandstand (approx. ¼ mile away); Washington Hall (approx. ¼ mile away).
+Carlisle Barracks (about 700 feet away, measured in a direct line); Site of Revolutionary War Forge (approx. Thorpe Hall (approx. 0.2 miles away); Upton Hall (approx. ¼ mile away); Army Medical Department Memorial (approx. ¼ mile away); Coren Apartments (approx. ¼ mile away); Wheelock Bandstand (approx. ¼ mile away); Washington Hall (approx. ¼ mile away).
 Touch for a list and map of all markers in North Middleton Township.

 Credits.
 This page was last revised on December 24, 2020.
 It was originally submitted on February 12, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 981 times since then and 4 times this year.
 Photos: 1, 2. submitted on February 12, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.